yairp03/picoGym/Reverse Engineering/Transformation/README.md

 enc = ''.join(a)
 ```

-We see that each time the script takes two characters from the flag, and attaches their binary presentation to create a new character.
+We can see that the script iterates the flag, two characters at a time, and attaches their binary presentation to create a new `Unicode` character.
-Now that we understand this, we can try to reverse it:
+Now that we understand this, we can write a script to reverse it:

 ```py
 enc = input()